4.33 from 28 votes

 Use a low low heat to render the fat from the chorizo.
 If you add the chorizo to a hot pan, you’ll sear the outside of the sausage allowing less fat to be rendered.
 We really want this oil to render as much as possible as it’s going to coat the spaghetti.

-Heavily salt your pasta water.
-As there are minimal ingredients to this chorizo carbonara recipe, we want to ensure that each ingredient is individually seasoned.
+Salt the pasta water!
+As there are minimal ingredients to this chorizo carbonara recipe, we want to ensure that each ingredient is individually seasoned, including the pasta and pasta water.

 Spaghetti carbonara with small slices of chorizo and carbonara sauce in a pan with large metal tongs and a blue bowl of chorizo carbonara.